-- whether the Audit Committee believes that proper and appropriate processes and procedures have been followed in the preparation of the half-yearly report and Annual Report and financial statements; - consideration and recommending to the Board for approval of the contents of the annual financial statements and reviewing the Auditors' report thereon including consideration of whether the financial statements are overall fair, balanced and understandable; - material areas in which significant judgements have been applied or there has been discussion with the Auditor; and - any correspondence from regulators in relation to the Company's financial reporting.
+- the clarity of the disclosures and compliance with financial reporting standards and relevant financial and governance reporting requirements; - amendments to legislation and corporate governance reporting requirements and accounting treatment of new transactions in the year; - the impact of new and amended accounting standards on the Company's financial statements; - whether the Audit Committee believes that proper and appropriate processes and procedures have been followed in the preparation of the half-yearly report and Annual Report and financial statements; - consideration and recommending to the Board for approval of the contents of the annual financial statements and reviewing the Auditors' report thereon including consideration of whether the financial statements are overall fair, balanced and understandable; - material areas in which significant judgements have been applied or there has been discussion with the Auditor; and - any correspondence from regulators in relation to the Company's financial reporting.

-BDO LLP attended three of the six formal Audit Committee meetings held during the period from 1 January 2016 to the date of this report.
+BDO LLP attended 3 of the 6 formal Audit Committee meetings held during the period from 1 January 2017 to the date of this report.
 The Audit Committee has also held private meetings with the Auditor to provide additional opportunities for open dialogue and feedback.
 Matters typically discussed include the Auditor's assessment of the transparency and openness of interactions with the Investment Manager and the Administrator, confirmation that there has been no restriction in scope placed on them, the independence of their audit and how they have exercised professional scepticism.